-OLYMP sources from six production locations in Bangladesh, responsible for 27% of the member brand's total FOB.
+OLYMP sources from six production locations in Bangladesh, responsible for almost 15% of the member brand's total FOB.
 The member has signed the International Accord.

-Recommendation: Fair Wear recommends the member to further complete/improve its follow-up plans.
+Recommendation: Fair Wear recommends the member to further improve its follow-up plans.

-Performance indicators Result Relevance of indicator Documentation Score Max Min 3.2 Member company's improvement and prevention programmes include a gender lens.
+Performance indicators Result Relevance of indicator Documentation Score Max Min 3.2 Member company's action plans include a gender lens.
 Insufficient The prevention and improvement programmes should ensure equitable outcomes.
 Thus, a gender lens should be incorporated in all programmes regardless of whether or not the programme is specifically about gender.
 Proof of incorporation of the gender lens in follow up programmes, including stakeholder input.
 0 6 0

 Comment: OLYMP collects some data on gender through its audits and its employee surveys.
-In 2022, the member brand has completed the gender sensitive maps, including a general overview and data per factory.
+The member brand has completed the gender sensitive maps, including a general overview and data per factory.

 During the CSR staff visits the member brand discusses gender topics and gender related issues.
 No further remediation or prevention steps were defined.
 Though the member started collecting gender disaggregated data, OLYMP has not yet included a gender lens in its action plans per supplier.
-One of the six suppliers in India was enrolled in Fair Wear's Violence and Harassment Programme.